Plans to block carp will re-reverse Chicago River

 The Commission's 18-month-long study estimated the total cost of erecting barriers to achieve ecological separation and measures to address water quality, flood prevention and alternative transportation at up to $9.5 billion.

 The least costly option, the "Mid System" approach, would cost between $3.3 billion and $4.3 billion and involve erecting four barriers including one near the existing O'Brien Lock nearly Lake Calumet.
-At that point, a facility could be built to transfer cargo between river barges and trains, trucks, or lake-going boats.
+At that point, cargo could be transferred between river barges and trains, trucks, or lake-going boats.
 A second barrier on the Chicago River could be equipped with a system to lift and transfer recreational boats from one side to the other.

 Another option would place five barriers in waterways closer to Lake Michigan, and a third would place one barrier further downstream.
 Both pose significant transportation and flood management challenges, raising the costs to more than $9.5 billion, the study said.